Within-Dataset Disclosure Risk for Differential Privacy: Evaluation

 Figure \ref{fig:user_study_hist_range} shows $\epsilon$ chosen by participants who were presented with histograms or range plots; we include the $\epsilon$ chosen by participants in the previous control group as reference.
 Participants who saw histograms did not perform better than participants who saw range plots.
 Especially for Q2, eight participants chose larger $\epsilon$ (3.5, 4, and 4.5).
 Since the responses are anonymous, we cannot directly ask participants about their decision-making after the survey ends.
 We deduce one possible explanation might be that for the large $\epsilon$, the majority of RDRs are already small and similar, and only a small portion of RDRs have large values.
 The participants might think that as long as the privacy of the majority of people is being protected, the task goal is achieved; hence, they chose larger $\epsilon$, so the query outputs are more accurate.
 However, if the participants only saw the range of RDR, they would be more inclined to choose smaller $\epsilon$ with a smaller range of RDR.
 Another possible explanation could be that some participants had difficulties interpreting histograms, whereas the range plots are generally much easier to understand.

-The discrepancy of results by tweaking how we present the RDRs demonstrates how we convey information to the users affects their ability and reasoning for choosing $\epsilon$.
-Exploring other alternative solutions for presenting and helping users interpret RDR remains an interesting problem.
+The discrepancy of results by tweaking how we present the RDRs to the participants demonstrates that the way we convey information affects their implicit privacy preferences on the within-dataset individuals, which in term affects their decision-making for choosing $\epsilon$.
+Exploring other tools for presenting and helping data controllers interpret RDR remains an interesting problem.